CatEye66/Musical_Meals/README.md

 Sauerkraut: Converting track name and artist into YouTube links <br>
 BeautifulSoup: Downloading the YouTube links as mp3 files on your computer <br>

-## Requirements
+# Requirements
 - Run the requirements file to ensure you have the appropriate libaries
 - Ensure you are running Python 3.7 or higher
+- Ensure you have pip installed
+>`pip install -r requirements.txt`

-## Extracting Spotify PLaylists into individual tracks
+# Extracting Spotify PLaylists into individual tracks

 - If you are starting with a Spotify playlist, first copy the share link of your playlist from spotify
     - **Ensure it is a public playlist.**